Sangarbegzaad/Carbon-nanotube_AFM_Image_Analysis-Height-Junctions-Segments/README.md

 # Carbon-nanotube_AFM_Image_Analysis-Height-Junctions-Segments
+#
+# For the main project context and methodological application of this code, please refer to: Begzaad, S., Happe, E. D., Gouws, G., & Plank, N. (2026).
+AFM Analysis of Morphology–Density–Transport Relationships in Carbon Nanotube Thin Films.
+Nanotechnology.
+DOI 10.1088/1361-6528/ae772c

 Carbon-nanotube_AFM_Image_Analysis: Height distribution, Junctions & Segments
 This open-source repository provides a complete analytical framework for studying carbon-nanotube (CNT) thin films using atomic force microscopy (AFM) data.
 It includes two complementary Python programs: one for height distribution analysis and another for network density quantification.
 Together, they enable detailed structural and statistical evaluation of CNT networks.